 By Rabbi Jill Hammer and Rae Abileah

-Tu b’Shevat means “the fifteenth day of the month of Shevat”— this day in the Jewish calendar is the Festival of the Trees.
-This year it begins this Sunday night, the evening of January 20 and continues into Monday, January 21.
+The Climate Ribbon was featured at Wilderness Torah's Tu B’shvat in the Redwoods near Berkeley, CA. Tu b’Shevat means “the fifteenth day of the month of Shevat”— this day in the Jewish calendar is the Festival of the Trees.
+This year it began on Sunday night, January 20 and continued until Monday, January 21.
 The Talmud describes the holiday as the date on which all trees should be counted a year older, so it is known as the birthday of the trees.
 This day takes on added meaning now that we must wonder about the future for our oxygen-giving, life-supporting forests, which face rising global temperatures and increases in fires, floods, and other climate-related catastrophes.

 Tu b’Shevat is a day honoring God as a tree-like entity sending its vital energies throughout the universe.
 In the 16th century, kabbalist Isaac Luria created a festival to celebrate this day: a celebration of the Tree of Life, and he instituted the ritual of a Tu b’Shevat seder, a sacred meal based on the Passover seder in which participants ate fruit in a sacred way, with blessings, in order to release and uplift the sparks of holiness hidden in the fruit.
 Tu b’Shevat thus came to symbolize the healing of the whole earth.
 We contemporary Jews still celebrate the Tu b’Shevat seder, often using it as a time to reflect on our responsibility toward the environment.
 Today, in an age where the earth’s ecosystems are profoundly threatened by climate disruption, Tu b’Shevat is a call to action, summoning us to protect the trees, and the Tree of Life which is Mother Earth.